jazzman21/learn-polars-duckdb/README.md

 # learn-polars-duckdb
-all my stuffs to learn polars and ducdb
+all my stuffs to learn polars and duckdb

+-- you dun now cuz